 Eating high-quality foods will inject the proper nutrients — vitamins, minerals, and antioxidants — your brain needs to function at its optimum.
-So, what should you eat to have better focus, better memory, and to think clearer?
+So, what should you eat to have better focus, better memory, and think clearer?
 Jim suggests these top power foods (in no specific order):

 - Coconut oil

 - Wild salmon or sardines

 These are just ten on Jim’s list, but there are other power foods that can give you that brain boost.

 Not everyone can move like Superman — lift a plane up in the sky or jump a building in a single bound.
 But what we can do is get physical for our brain.

 Exercise affects your brain in so many ways:

 - As your heart rate increases, more oxygen is pumped to your brain.

 - Endorphins and dopamines are released, which lowers your stress levels and boosts your mood.

 - Your brain is able to change and adapt better.